The Okefenokee Swamp

 The refuge is surrounded by commercial forest lands, state forests and blueberry farms, out to a distance of several miles on the east and north and several tens of miles on the west and south.

-Over 350,00 visitors enter through three access points: Stephen C. Foster State Park, accessed from Fargo, GA, in the southwestern portion of the swamp; the private, non-profit Okefenokee Swamp Park on the northern edge of the swamp; and the Okefenokee National Wildlife Refuge on the eastern side of the swamp near Folkston, GA.
+400,000 visitors enter each year through three access points: Stephen C. Foster State Park, accessed from Fargo, GA, in the southwestern portion of the swamp; the private, non-profit Okefenokee Swamp Park on the northern edge of the swamp; and the Okefenokee National Wildlife Refuge on the eastern side of the swamp near Folkston, GA.
 Each site has foot trails, including boardwalk trails, and boat access with canoe, kayak, and small motorboat rentals.
 There are 120 miles of water trails for canoeing and kayaking within the swamp.